SpellholdStudios/StuffofTheMagi/README.md

 - Kevmus: Updated the mod to WeiDU, added the more balanced items, and fixed bugs.
 - Rastamage: Item stories/Erevain's talk.
 - Tassadar88: Help with coding.
-- Deratiseur: Made it compatible with translations, wrote the French translation, and provided the native BG2:EE compatible version 5.
+- Deratiseur: Made it compatible with translations, wrote the French translation, and provided native BG2:EE compatible version 5.
 - Gwendolyne: Released version 6.0.0.
 - ilot: Italian translation.
 - The BiG World Textpack Russian team: Russian translation.